explosion/prodigy-openai-recipes/openai-ner/README.md

 This recipe marks entity predictions obtained from a large language model and allows you to flag them as correct, or to manually curate them.
 This allows you to quickly gather a gold-standard dataset through zero-shot or few-shot learning.
+It's very much like using the standard [`ner.correct`](https://prodi.gy/docs/recipes#ner-correct) recipe in Prodi.gy, but we're using GPT-3 as a backend model to make predictions.

 ```
 python -m prodigy ner.openai.correct dataset filepath labels [--options] -F ./recipes/openai_ner.py